BhuwanPandey/BhuwanPandey/README.md

 <br />
 <br />

-Hi, I'm Bhuwan Pandey, a passionate self-taught frontEnd web developer as well as backend developer.
+Hi, I'm Bhuwan Pandey, a passionate self-taught Frontend web developer as well as Backend developer.

-- 🌱 I’m currently focusing on Fullstack development.
+- 🌱 I’m currently focusing on something cool.
 - 👯 I’m looking to collaborate with other creator.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Good fact:I am always interested to learn new technology.